Your employees often view the same set of data across different applications.

 4. Integration platform as a service (iPaaS)

-An iPaaS solution also typically provides a wide range of application connectors and automation templates, which can help your team implement integrations quickly and without having to involve developers.
+An iPaaS solution also typically provides a wide range of application connectors and automation templates.
+These can help your team implement integrations quickly and without having to involve developers.

 It’s worth noting that iPaaS vendors can vary greatly across dimensions like ease of use, the use cases they address, and the quality of support they provide, which means you’ll need to evaluate your options carefully.